Traveling With Pets: Driving Safely With Pets

 "But, my dog loves to hang out the window with her face in the breeze while we're riding!"
 Yes, many people believe that, and allow that.
 It is a bad idea on many levels.
 Dogs may be smart and very trainable, but they are not smart enough to recognize potential dangers while riding in a car.

 First, there is the risk that the dog can fall or jump out that window, especially if it is a dog that likes to hang her paws over the top of the door and really be riding the wind.
+This is even more true in a convertible, as seen in the photo of President Roosevelt, above.

 Second, there is that distraction factor, because your attention is going to be somewhat focused on the dog, especially if said dog is shifting between window-hanging and hanging over the back of the driver's seat.